abobbers/graphics/README.md

 published by Franklin, Beedle & Associates.
 Also see http://mcsp.wartburg.edu/zelle/python for a quick reference

-CREDITS: to "Python Programming: An Introduction to Computer Science" by John Zelle, published by Franklin, Beedle & Associates
-AND to my teacher Mrs. Permuy!
+CREDITS:"Python Programming: An Introduction to Computer Science" by John Zelle, published by Franklin, Beedle & Associates AND to my teacher Mrs. Permuy!